MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/windows-defender-security-center-antivirus.md

 **Manageability available with**

 - Windows Defender Security Center app

 In Windows 10, version 1703 (also known as the Creators Update), the Windows Defender app is now part of the Windows Defender Security Center.

 Settings that were previously part of the Windows Defender client and main Windows Settings have been combined and moved to the new app, which is installed by default as part of Windows 10, version 1703.

-The app also includes some settings and the status of the PC (as "device health"), Windows Firewall, Windows Defender SmartScreen Filter, and Parental and Family Controls.
+The app also includes the settings and status of:

+- The PC (as "device health")
+- Windows Firewall
+- Windows Defender SmartScreen Filter
+- Parental and Family Controls

 **Review virus and threat protection settings in the Windows Defender Security Center app:**